EldonpS/dicoding/readme.md

 ### `dashboard/dashboard.py`
 1. Download the project.
-2. Install Streamlit with command pip install streamlit, then type command in terminal streamlit run dashboard.py
+2. Install Streamlit with command pip install streamlit, then type command in terminal streamlit run dashboard.py or you can access the streamlit website using the link in the url.txt